-Annually in my 35 years in ministry I spend hours preparing and delivering multiple staff performance reviews.
+Annually in my first 35 years in ministry I had spent hours preparing and delivering multiple staff performance reviews.
 I was shocked to learn that I may have been wasting my time.
 In a meta-study (a study of the studies) researchers discovered that only 30% of feedback and performance reviews actually helped (Kluger & DeNisi,1996).
 They discovered that 30% have no impact and 40% actually make things worse, not a very good track record.
 Does that mean we should drop performance reviews?
 No. It does mean that we can improve the performance review process by incorporating 7 neuroscience keys in our reviews.

 7 Neuroscience Keys that Improve Performance Reviews